Developer Workflow and Project Management

 Project committers that are contributing to a branch should periodically

-Once a features is complete another PR should be created using the feature branch and target the develop branch.
+Once a feature is complete a PR should be created using the feature branch and target the

 Minor and major releases require a formal release

 this is the case, they need to be planned well in advance, and the project lead